nylki/lindenmayer/README.md

 Most stuff should work.
 I am currently working on parametric L-System support.

-If you simply want to work with L-Systems in 3D and VR without defining your own draw methods, you can check out [aframe-lsystem-component](https://github.com/nylki/aframe-lsystem-component).
+If you simply want to work with L-Systems in 3D and VR without defining your own draw methods, you can check out the accompanying [aframe-lsystem-component](https://github.com/nylki/aframe-lsystem-component).

 ## Examples
 -  [codepen collection (editable!)](https://codepen.io/collection/AVvqeg/)